On zero divisors and prime elements of po-semirings

 Next we introduce a new notion which will be the central topic of this paper.

-\vs{3mm}\nin{\bf Definition 1.1.} A {\it partially-ordered semiring} is a commutative semiring $(A, +, \cdot,0,1 )$, together with a compatible partial order $\le$, i.e., a partial order $\le$ on the underlying set $A$ that is compatible with the semiring operations in the sense that it satisfies the following conditions:
+\vs{3mm}\nin{\bf Definition 1.1.} A {\it partially-ordered semiring} (abbreviated as a {\it po-semiring}) is a commutative semiring $(A, +, \cdot,0,1 )$, together with a compatible partial order $\le$, i.e., a partial order $\le$ on the underlying set $A$ that is compatible with the semiring operations in the sense that it satisfies the following conditions:

 (1) $x\le y$ implies $x+z\le y+z$, and

 (2) $0\le x$ and $y\le z$ imply that $xy\le xz$ for all $x,y,z$ in $A$.